 Stall Bars = Pull up + Leg Raises + Bodyweight

-From doing pull ups to leg raises, stall bars (or any bar setup) are a great addition to your DIY gym!
+From doing pull-ups to leg raises, stall bars (or any bar setup) are a great addition to your DIY gym!
 Many of us haven’t used them before so you might be curious about some actual exercises you can perform on them.
 Check out these exercises you can do the next time you use the stall bars!

-Do more than just a pull up
+Do more than just a pull-up

 Stall bars happen to be one of the simplest pieces of DIY gym equipment you can use.

-That being said, some of the exercises below can be quite challenging for the beginners out there but with a little practice you can master them!
+That being said, some of the exercises below can be quite challenging for the beginners out there but with a little practice, you can master them!
 Here are some stall bars exercises you simply can’t afford to miss:

 1. Leg Raises

-Leg raises are an amazing exercise that targets your abs and are great on the stall bars.
+Leg raises are an amazing exercise that targets your abs and is great on the stall bars.
 They involve simple movements that are demanding on your core.
-Leg raises start by holding on the highest bar you can reach.
+Leg raises start by holding on to the highest bar you can reach.
 Hang in this position ensuring that your feet don’t touch the floor.